 You can determine the relevant tags and keywords to add to your templates by considering the following:

 This is the group of people or types of establishments/organizations who are most likely to search for and use your templates.
 These can be schools, businesses, restaurants, and churches.

 This is defined by the dimensions of your template and the channel your template is designed for.
 For PosterMyWall, these include posters, flyers, emails, social media graphics, etc.

 Add keywords and tags based on the intended usage and purpose of a template.
 If the design is geared toward churches, for instance, what is its intended purpose (e.g., promotion of Sunday service) it will serve for them?

 Each template on PosterMyWall is scored, and a higher score means the template will be found higher up on the page.
 One way your templates gain score is when customers interact with them, such as by customizing and purchasing downloads.
 And this is only possible if your template is being discovered by its intended audience.
 That’s why it’s essential to add accurate tags and keywords for your templates.

 Most templates neatly fit into one category, and some templates are not a perfect fit in any category.
 For example, a skiing template could be added to the ‘Sports’ as well as ‘Winter’ category (it has a ‘Winter sports’ sub-category) since there is no category dedicated to skiing.

 Similarly, for an archery tournament flyer, you add the template to the closest category available, which is the ‘Contests’ category.

-Sticking to a single category means the maximum number of people who’re interested in your design will find it.
-To look at it another way, adding your template to many, or unrelated categories means more people will view the template, and among them, few will be actually interested in it.
+Sticking to a single category means the maximum number of people who are interested in your design will find it.
+To look at it another way, adding your template to many, or somewhat related categories means more people will view the template, and among them, fewer people will be interested in it.
 This adversely affects your score and your template will be indexed lower into the searches so even fewer people will reach it.